3 Stoic Ways To Make Bold Choices (When Fear Holds You Back)

 Final Words

-Premeditatio Malorum isn’t about dwelling on negativity, but about confronting our deepest fears with clear-eyed rationality.
+Premeditatio Malorum is about confronting our deepest fears with clear-eyed rationality.

-Innovators aren’t completely fearless, they just refuse to let fear have the final word.
+Innovators aren’t completely fearless.
+They refuse to let fear have the final word.
 Each tough decision expands their boundaries of what’s possible.

 The next time you find yourself trapped in an endless loop of “what-ifs,” remember the Stoic practice.
 Define your fears.
 Plan your defenses.
 Imagine your potential.
 Then act.